Stereotypes of Jews: In popular culture

 Historian Gary Rosenshield writes that while Soviets passed legislation that made antisemitism against Jews "technically a crime, and as political oppression increased, both Jewish and non-Jewish authors avoided the portrayal of Jews in their works", stereotypical depiction of Jews "flourished" among the works of prominent British, Irish and American authors such as Dorothy Richardson, Virginia Woolf, T.S.
 Eliot, Evelyn Waugh, James Joyce, Ezra Pound and Graham Greene (with characters such as Shylock, Fagin and Svengali).
 Rosenshield writes that among the many authors who employed stereotypical depictions of Jews in their works, T.S.
 Eliot and Ezra Pound have received the most attention in modern historiography.
-Eliot has been accused of being antisemitic by John Gross and Anthony Julius, while Ezra Pound was a self-proclaimed anti-semite, making several broadcasts for the Italian government blaming the Second World War on usury and Jews.
+Eliot has been accused of being antisemitic by John Gross and Anthony Julius, while Ezra Pound was a self-proclaimed antisemite, making several broadcasts for the Italian government blaming the Second World War on usury and Jews.

 Stereotypical depictions of Jews in American literature started to emerge around the 1890s.
 Although Jewish stereotypes first appeared in works by non-Jewish writers, after the Second World War it was often Jewish-American writers themselves who evoked such stereotypical imagery.
 The prevalence of antisemitic stereotypes in the works of such authors has sometimes been interpreted as an expression of self-hatred; however, Jewish American authors have also used these negative stereotypes in order to refute them.